60th Point to Point at Aldington

 Bethany has a wide range of experience assisting in litigation matters.
 Her areas of practice in the department include:

-Mark is the firm’s Senior Partner and head of our Commercial Property department.
-He qualified as a solicitor in 1985, became a Partner in 1988 and became Senior Partner in 2015.
+Mark qualified as a solicitor in 1985, became a Partner in 1988 and was Senior Partner from 2015 to March 2026.

 Mark can provide the full range of commercial and business conveyancing services, ranging from drafting of leases and tenancies to dealing with the purchases of offices, shops and businesses.